WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: a person or organization officially attached to a larger body. 正式附属于更大机构的个人或组织。

+- affirm

+  1. verb: state as a fact; assert strongly and publicly.

+     _"he affirmed the country's commitment to peace"_

+     - declare one's support for; uphold; defend.

+       _"the referendum affirmed the republic's right to secede"_

+     - (LAW)accept or confirm the validity of (a judgment or agreement); ratify.

+     - (LAW) make a formal declaration rather than taking an oath (e.g., to testify truthfully).

+     - (LAW) (of a court) uphold (a decision) on appeal.

+  2. verb: offer (someone) emotional support or encouragement.

+     _"there are five common ways parents fail to affirm their children"_

+     - give (life) a heightened sense of value, typically through the experience of something emotionally or spiritually uplifting.

+       _"it is a rich and challenging motion picture that both affirms life and emphasizes its fragility"_

 - agenda

   1. noun: a list of items to be discussed at a formal meeting. 将在正式会议上讨论的项目清单。